-To avoid this type of comment, you should carefully review Items 303(a)(1) and (2) of Regulation S-K, which require discussion of known material trends, demands, commitments, events, or uncertainties that are reasonably likely to affect (either favorably or unfavorably) liquidity or capital resources.
-The MD&A section should therefore include a meaningful analysis and discussion of the material components that explain the variability of cash flows, including the underlying drivers for material changes.
+The MD&A section should include a meaningful analysis and discussion of the material components that explain the variability of cash flows, including the underlying drivers for material changes.
 Especially when there are trends or uncertainties affecting liquidity, the MD&A section should focus on sources and uses of cash and the availability of cash to fund liquidity needs.
-For example, if there is an elevated risk of default on a company's contractual obligations, or if management believes that is reasonably likely that the company may not continue to comply with its debt covenants, the company should include comprehensive disclosures on the potential risks and effects of covenant noncompliance and whether there are any possible waivers or covenant modifications available to the company to cure or prevent such covenant violations.
+For example, if there is an elevated risk of default on a company's contractual obligations, or if management believes it is reasonably likely that the company may not continue to comply with its debt covenants, the company should include comprehensive disclosures on the potential risks and effects of covenant noncompliance and whether there are any possible waivers or covenant modifications available to the company to cure or prevent such covenant violations.